Two years on NixOS

 community remains to be a friendly place that welcomes

-instances of large conflicts or abusive behaviours towards anyone.
+instances of large conflicts or abusive behaviors towards anyone.

 I had a few chances to interact with wider community by attempting